TerrellSowell/How-to-Investigate-PCAPs/README.md

-# How to Investigate PCAPs
+# How to Troubleshoot a Cisco Router

 ## Objective

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
+The Cisco router Lab project aimed to establish a controlled environment for simulating troubleshooting issues and .
 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.

 ### Skills Learned
 [Bullet Points - Remove this afterwards]